hanlogy/locale_data/README.md

-## Concepts
+## Implementation

-### Script Code
+You should follow Unicode BCP47 Locale Identifier, for example the valid locale code should be: `zh-Hans-CN`, see https://www.unicode.org/reports/tr35/ for more details.

+## About the data structure

+### Script code shuold be combined with a two-letter language code

-Script codes, such as `Hans` and `Hant`, are used only in Chinese languages.
+Script codes, such as `Hans` and `Hant`, are used only in Chinese languages currently.
 The script code should be combined with a two-letter language code, for example:

 ```
 zh_Hant